-The NICS Section also provided guidance and support to the NICS users and partners, in addition to various agencies through other means such as:
+The NICS Section also provided guidance and support to NICS users and partners, in addition to various agencies through other means such as:

-- offering its operational expertise to local, state, tribal, and federal agencies; - offering technological guidance regarding system and connectivity matters; and - providing information to support the sharing of information in a variety of ways, for example: - the Internet; - training Webcasts via the Internet; - annual forums, such as the Annual NICS User Conference and the R.E.A.C.H.
-Conference; - attending various conferences and meetings; and - publishing various brochures and reports.
+- offering its operational expertise to local, state, tribal, and federal agencies; - offering technological guidance regarding system and connectivity matters; and - providing information to support the sharing of information in a variety of ways, for example: - the Internet; - training Webcasts via the Internet; - annual forums, such as the annual NICS User Conference and the REACH Conference; - attending various conferences and meetings; and - publishing various brochures and reports.

-Outreach efforts also provided the NICS Section with opportunities to enhance and strengthen relationships with external agencies broadening the furtherance of public safety, such as with the Department of Justice's Project Safe Neighborhoods, the National Rifle Association, and the National Shooting Sports Foundation.
+Outreach efforts also provided the NICS Section with opportunities to enhance and strengthen relationships with external agencies, broadening the furtherance of public safety, such as with DOJ's Project Safe Neighborhoods, the National Rifle Association, and the National Shooting Sports Foundation.

-As outreach usually includes an educational element, the NICS Section offers continual support to local, state, tribal, and federal agencies, by offering a myriad of training opportunities.
-The NICS Section identifies, develops, and provides various training and information-sharing regimens to the NICS users and numerous law enforcement, judicial, and criminal justice agencies when requested.
+As outreach usually includes an educational element, the NICS Section offers continual support to local, state, tribal, and federal agencies by offering a myriad of training opportunities.
+The NICS Section identifies, develops, and provides various training and information-sharing regimens to NICS users and numerous law enforcement, judicial, and criminal justice agencies when requested.

-The NICS Section offers a catalogue of comprehensive training services specific to topics such as the firearm background check and related processes, the Brady Act, the interpretation and application of federal prohibiting criteria, the challenges of effectively and efficiently determining if state laws are firearms prohibiting, the NICS appeal process, and others.
-In 2009, the NICS Section traveled to 16 states and provided 60 training sessions to over 1,250 professionals, such as probate judges, court clerks, law enforcement officers, state terminal agency controllers, program technicians, special agents, training instructors, auditing personnel, sheriffs, and others.
+The NICS Section offers a catalogue of comprehensive training services specific to topics such as the firearm background check and related processes, the Brady Act, the interpretation and application of federal prohibiting criteria, the NICS appeal process, and others.
+In 2010, the NICS Section traveled to 24 states and provided 56 training sessions to over 1,400 professionals, such as probate judges, court clerks, law enforcement officers, state terminal agency controllers, program technicians, Special Agents, training instructors, auditing personnel, sheriffs, and others.

-As a result of the information sharing commitment of the NICS Section and the cooperation of numerous local, state, tribal, and federal agencies, over 699,402 dispositions obtained by the NICS Section employees have been posted to criminal history records since NICS began.
-Of these, approximately 28,500 dispositions were obtained in 2009.
+As a result of the information-sharing commitment of the NICS Section and the cooperation of numerous local, state, tribal, and federal agencies, over 736,388 dispositions obtained by the NICS Section employees have been posted to criminal history records since NICS began.
+Of these, approximately 37,000 dispositions were obtained in 2010.